 Yogyakarta – Peaceful Coexistence of Buddhism and Hinduism

-Borobodur is world’s largest Buddhist monument and is stunning.
+Borobodur is the world’s largest Buddhist monument and is stunning.
 The temple is a unique fusion of Gupta architectural style from India and local Indonesian elements.
 It consists of 504 Buddha statues stacked neatly in multiple layers and thousands of carved relief panels.

 Unmissable attractions in Yogyakarta

-Bandung – Flowers and Food
+Bandung – For Flowers, Food, and Architecture

 Bandung is famous as a popular holiday retreat for the residents of Jakarta.
 It is a mere 2.5 hours drive away.
-However, what many don’t realize is that Bandung is actually the 3rd largest city in Indonesia.
-And one of the most vibrant.

 Nicknamed ‘Flower City’ by locals, Bandung prides itself on the perfect combination of nature and culture.
 Dozens of flower farms and lush green mountains give the town a soothing aura.
-Plus, Bandung is the center of Sundanese cultural life apart from being one of the major culinary centers of Indonesia.

-Bandung was a very important trade center during the colonial era.
-And that amply reflects in the food and architecture.
 If you are a person who loves to learn about a country through your stomach – you can’t afford to skip Bandung’s restaurants and the nearby floating marketplace in Lembang.

 Unmissable attractions in Bandung